Skip to Content

 The range of issues in education is vast, yet you’ll be able to explore topics of your choice in depth.
 Whatever inspires you, your teachers will help you find new knowledge and information that will bring you to the cutting edge of the debate.

-Please note that the Bachelor of Education doesn’t qualify you to be a teacher.
-If you Want to become a teacher?, please explore your options in our education pathways tool.
+Please note that the Bachelor of Education does not qualify you to be a teacher in New Zealand.
+If you want to be a teacher, you will also need to take a postgraduate teaching qualification.
+Please explore your options in our education pathways tool.

 “Each and every one of these papers have been useful in my work…”